 The Tengboche village on the lap of Ama Dablam is a beautiful village.
 Here you can also see the Tengboche Monastery that is an old yet popular Buddhist Monastery located at such a high altitude.
 This monastery will leave you enchanted.

 It is a great way to experience the culture and nature of the Everest region.
 It might as well draw you to your next expedition for the Everest base camp trek.

-- Short yet thrilling experience of the majestic Mount Everest
+- The short yet thrilling experience of the majestic Mount Everest

 - Tengboche village and the Tengboche monastery.
 The beauty and the vibe of the monastery will definitely rejuvenate you.

-- Diverse flora and fauna and the unique socio-cultural lifdefstyle of the sherpas and the locals.
+- Diverse flora and fauna and the unique socio-cultural lifestyle of the sherpas and the locals.